 George Bernard Shaw once said, “A life making mistakes is not only more honorable but more useful than a life spent doing nothing.”

 Some of the decisions I’ve made in my life seemed to be mistakes at the time or shortly thereafter, but looking back, they were perhaps the key events that led me to where I am today.
-The aversion to document and photograph those key events, such as my summer camp experience, as well as life events, both good times and bad, still remains vitally important.
+The drive to document and photograph those key events, such as my summer camp experience, as well as life events, both good times and bad, still remains vitally important.